CloudKlass/Azure-Admin/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 In this lab you explore communication between virtual networks.
 You implement virtual network peering and test connections.
 You will also create a custom route.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **East US**.
+You may change the region, but the steps are written using **SouthEast Asia**.

 ## Estimated time: 45 minutes